google/fhir-data-pipes/doc/docs/tutorials/postgres_example.md

 Let's do some basic quality checks to make sure the data is uploaded properly (note table names are case insensitive).

-NOTES:

-*   This assumes that the data loaded is from [this synthetic data set](https://github.com/google/fhir-data-pipes/synthea-hiv/sample_data)
-*   You will see that the number of patients and observations is higher than the count in the FHIR Server.
+**Note:** You will see that the number of patients and observations is higher than the count in the FHIR Server.
 This is due to the flattening

 ```sql
 SELECT COUNT(0) FROM patient_flat;